LSSTDESC/qp/docs/user_guide/parameterizations/interp.md

 ## Behaviour

-Interpolated `Ensembles` operate in the following way:
+Interpolated `Ensembles` operate in the following ways:

 - `Ensemble.pdf(x)` uses `scipy.interpolate.interp1d` to linearly interpolate the PDF inside the range of given `xvals`, and returns 0 outside that range.
 - `Ensemble.cdf(x)` uses `scipy.interpolate.interp1d` to linearly interpolate the CDF from the cumulative sum at the given `xvals`.
 It is not the direct integral of `Ensemble.pdf()`.
 Outside the range of given `xvals` it returns 0 or 1 as appropriate.